mckenziearts/blade-untitledui-icons/README.md

     <img src="https://img.shields.io/packagist/dt/mckenziearts/blade-untitledui-icons" alt="Total Downloads">
 </a>

-A package to easily make use the free version of [Untitled UI Icons](https://www.untitledui.com/icons) in your Laravel Blade views.
+A package to easily make use the free line version of [Untitled UI Icons](https://www.untitledui.com/icons) in your Laravel Blade views.

 For a full list of available icons see [the SVG directory](resources/svg) or preview them at [Untitledui.com](https://www.untitledui.com/icons).
+Untitled UI icons are originally developed by [Jordan Hughes](https://twitter.com/jordanphughes).

 ## Requirements